erihsu/mincost/README.md

   In mincost, you can encode your solution with various way. ie, in i8, i16, i32 and even boolean.

-* Bounded solution
+* Initialize population by custom randness

-  In most combinational optimization problems, the solution is encoded as integer with lower-upper bounded. mincost allows to configurate as bounded solution.
+  The population can be initialized by your custom randomization strategy.
 Refer to [examples](examples/ga_examples)